MichaelKaaden/dockerized-app/README.md

 BASE_URL=http://some.official.server:444
 ```

-To build and run the container, you still can use the scripts shown above.
-But
+With this, we have all the building blocks together to build and run the
+container.
+The scripts shown above still work.
+But now the base URL from the
-now the base URL will be set to the one defined in the environment.
+`docker.env` file will be set used instead of the one you defined for the
+development environment.

 ## Part III: The Multi-Stage Build

-[Here](https://github.com/MichaelKaaden/dockerized-app) you can find the sources
-that are included in this part of the document.

-As you probably know, you need some globally installed software to build an
+As you probably know, you need some globally installed tools to build an Angular
-Angular app.
-There's at least Node.js, npm (or yarn), and some web browser for
+app.
+There's at least Node.js, npm (or yarn), @angular/cli and some web browser
-running the unit tests.
+for running the unit tests before building the app.

 If you're developing different apps in parallel, you'd need to switch between
-different versions of the software.
-For app A you'd need Node.js in version
+different versions of the tools.
+For example, for app A you'd need Node.js in
-10.15.3, for the older App B you'd need 8.11.1 instead.
-To build either app,
+version 10.15.3, for the older app B you'd need 8.11.1 instead.
+To build either
-you'd have to install the correct Node.js version before.
-You don't want to do
+app, you'd have to remember to switch to the correct Node.js version before.
+You
-that.
+don't want to do that, even with scripts using [n](https://github.com/tj/n) or
+[nvm](https://github.com/creationix/nvm) to do that switch during the build.
 Really.
+Just imagine you'd kick off two builds at the same time...

 One solution to this problem would be to install a build server like Jenkins.
 For every project, you're able to configure an individual Node.js version.
-But
-you still have the problem that you'd have to install some browser globally.
+Unfortunately, that only solves half the problem.
+You'd still have the problem
+that you'd have to install some browser globally which perhaps you can't or
+don't want.

-The alternative would be a multi-stage Docker build.
-With this method you're
+The alternative is a multi-stage Docker build process.
+With this, you're
-able to cascade two Docker build processes.
-The first one does the heavy lifting
+essentially able to cascade two Docker build processes.
+The first one does the
-of building your app with all the dependencies like Node.js and Chrome
+heavy lifting of building your app with all the dependencies like Node.js and
-installed, the second just copies the result into a new container.
-This is more
+Chrome installed, the second just copies the result into a new container.
+Best
+thing is that those dependencies are under the developer's control and are part
+of the version control -- which the Jenkins configuration isn't.
+This resembles
-or less the process you ran on your development machine, except that you no
+the process you run on your development machine, except that you no longer have
-longer have to worry about having the right tools and their versions installed
+to worry about having the right tools and their versions installed because they
-because they are already included in the Docker image.
+are already included in the Docker image.

-To try this, we need to change some things.
+To try this, we need to change some of the files we prepared in part II.

 First of all, we need to shorten our `.dockerignore` file to this one: